manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

 * The underlying connection (in case of remote entities)
 * The cache storage (in case of remote entities)

-Regarding the case of remote entities, since a file shares the same connection with the directory from which it came, you should restrain from invoking the file's ``close`` method, as this would also impact your ability to interact with the
+Regarding remote entities, seeing that a file shares the same connection with the directory from which it came, you should restrain from invoking the file's ``close`` method, as this would also impact your ability to interact with the